Pharmacy Technician (Level 3)

 £8,000

-Tuition fee financial support options and instructions on how to apply for these are detailed in our Apprenticeships Process Employer Guide.
+Tuition fee financial support options, and how to apply for most of these, are detailed in our Apprenticeships Process Employer Guide.
+Please note the following important changes to apprenticeship tuition fee funding options, for August 2026-July 2027 intakes:

 Additional Funding

-• If apprentice is under the age of 25, Employer may not have to pay Class 1 Employer National Insurance.
-Full details and criteria are found here.
+- Employer may not have to pay Class 1 Employer National Insurance if apprentice is under the age of 25.
+Full details are available here.

 Start Date